West Coast Avengers #33-36 (1989)

 Actually, he was behind the whole thing.
 He lured the team to Hungary to prevent them from stopping him from becoming “King of the Evil Mutants.”

-Anyway, after a pointless and stalemated fight with Quicksilver, the rest of the team shows up.
-And in case you’re wondering why Phantom Rider is in this story…Mockingbird finally tells the story of how he raped her and then she killed him, in the past, while the team was time-traveling to stop Kang.
+Side bar: In case you’re wondering why Phantom Rider is in this story…Mockingbird finally tells the story of how he raped her and then she killed him, in the past, while the team was time-traveling to stop Kang.
+But rather than have a good character moment, some giant bugs show up and there’s another fight.

 The full group of heroes now escape and are flying away when they pass over Latverian air space and Kristoff, who is the current ruler of Latveria, shoots them down.